fsciortino/Aurora/README.md

 ```
 from the main package directory.
 See the documentation to read about interfacing Python3 and Julia.

-The latest release of the package is also available on the Anaconda Cloud:
+In the near future, the latest release of the package will also available on the Anaconda Cloud:

 [![Anaconda-Server Badge](https://anaconda.org/sciortino/aurora-fusion/badges/latest_release_date.svg)](https://anaconda.org/sciortino/aurora-fusion)